mushfikurr/edu-social-media/README.md

 # Educational Social Media

-A proof of concept education-oriented social media, created for the CS A-Level.
+A proof of concept education-oriented social media.
 Developed primarily in Python, using Flask.